 expected in the fall of 2015.

 Graduate Medical Education

 In an effort to alleviate what has been a very real physician shortage in our County, Kaweah Delta is now fully accredited as a teaching hospital.
-In 2014 and 2015, we will begin our Psychiatry and General Surgery residencies.
+We now offer residencies in Family Medicine, Emergency Medicine, Psychiatry, General Surgery and Transitional Year.
 When fully developed, these programs will train 79 physicians on an ongoing basis - up to 50% of whom we expect will remain in the community following completion of their residency.